scicolabs/data-science-ml/Jupyter.md

 Here you can see that the 3rd cell to execute has finished.
 This cell defined a function ``mandel`` in Python.
 The cell below it which defines the function ``create_fractal`` is still running.

 The result of this simple little Python notebook is a Mandelbrot fractal that is displayed back to you within the notebook!
 Jupyter is quite powerful like this, you can return results, both images and datasets for example directly within the notebook you’re running.
-This make interactively building and running code much easier, as you can see the result of your code almost immediately.
+You can also use HTML5 elements like <code>canvas</code> to capture input and pass that to code you run in the notebook.
+We'll see an example of this later in the lab.
+All of these tools make interactively building and running your code much easier, as you can see the result of your code almost immediately.

 ## Checking the status of our notebook environment